 DBVI also supports educational programming for existing staff seeking to meet fully qualified status and, for those who have achieved CRC status and require on-going CRC training credits.
-DBVI qualified personnel standards for O&M/VRT/LVT staff are to be certified or certifiable by the Academy for Certification of Vision Rehabilitation and Education Professionals.
+DBVI qualified personnel standards for O&M/VRT/LVT staff are to be certified by the Academy for Certification of Vision Rehabilitation and Education Professionals.
 The ACVREP website explains, “The Academy for Certification of Vision Rehabilitation and Education Professionals offers professional certification for vision rehabilitation and education professionals in order to improve service delivery to persons with vision impairments.
 ACVREP is committed to quality certification programs that meet rigorous recognized standards.
 Programs are designed to offer applicants the means to demonstrate that professional knowledge and skills that promote the provision of quality service and ethical practice.
 ACVREP offers certification in three disciplines: Low Vision Therapy, Orientation & Mobility, and Vision Rehabilitation Therapy.
 Individuals who possess ACVREP certification demonstrate a level of quality and care that is unmatched in the field.”
 Often staff will request to go to a conference such as the New England Association of Education and Rehabilitation of the Blind and Visually Impaired (AER) that would allow them to attain many of their required credits.
 Whenever possible, DBVI acquires the ACVREP endorsement to earn CEU credits for trainings provided in state.

-In an effort to maximize training resources, staff often solicit local training resources to provide free or low-cost workshops, attend trainings with a ‘train the trainer’ perspective to provide turn-around training to other staff, and share internal expertise through in-house training opportunities.
+In an effort to maximize training resources, staff often solicit local training resources to provide free or low-cost workshops, attend trainings with a ‘train the trainer’ perspective to provide turn-around training to other staff, and share internal expertise through in-house training opportunities. *This year with the pandemic, there were numerous trainings that were offered virtually and often for free.

+The Research and Training Center (RTC): Rural which is part of the Rural Institute for Inclusive Communities (RIIC) at the University of Montana provided a training on self-employment that two BRS staff (one DVR and one DBVI) attended.
+It was designed to be a train the trainer model and these individuals will bring that information back to other BRS staff.

+Many attended an Ability to Execute (A2E) Essentials training that taught 9 essential skills to drive change within an organization.
+This training was used as a model for BRS staff to join other trainers and provide the training to more of MDOL staff.*

 DBVI made continuous efforts to seek and identify enhanced learning opportunities, particularly through use of distance learning modalities, in providing educational forums for its staff.
 Videoconferencing capacity has been established on a statewide basis and has led to an extensive learning collaborative with DVR, the CareerCenter One Stops, the Social Security Administration, external partners such as Maine CITE, the Small Business Development Corporation, and the local workforce development boards.
-DBVI staff also takes advantage of distance training opportunities through webinars and teleconferences.
+DBVI staff also *has been able to* take advantage of *many free virtual training* opportunities through webinars and teleconferences during this pandemic.